Hive Integration - Best Practices¶

 - Avoids adding overhead during query execution time

-Okera recommends to follow those guidelines to provide for reliable and future-proof metadata management.
+Okera recommends following these guidelines to provide for reliable and future-proof metadata management.

-VIEW could be defined with a new name, representing the way forward.
+VIEW can be defined with a new name.

-Those who need to get access to the latest schema can migrate to the new view at their own convenience.
+Users who need access to the latest schema can migrate to the new view at their own convenience.

-The way VIEWs are defined changes how they are evaluated.
+The way views are defined determines how they are evaluated.